LittleForest-Ming/CapraPose-RT-Core/CapraPose-RT-Core/README.md

 - Topology-consistent structural loss definitions.
 - Minimal random-input forward example.
 - Template config with placeholders instead of private experiment settings.

-## What Is Not Included

-- No trained weights, checkpoints, `.pt`, `.pth`, or exported engines.
-- No dataset files or private annotation paths.
-- No experiment output directories, logs, metrics, visualizations, or paper tables.
-- No comparison-model training code for YOLO, HRNet, RTMPose-CSPNeXt, ViTPose, GRMPose, or other baselines.
-- No private full decoder implementation.
-The decoder file in this package is an interface-compatible placeholder.

 ## Repository Structure